GimmeSpoon/pytorch_DDP_template/readme.md

 Multiprocessing for DDP is troublesome so I made a template.

-You can just edit where I mentioned in the codes.
+You just need to edit where I mentioned in the codes.

 Edite below variables for your own use